fenago/ansible-course/md/Lab_3.md

 files and adding hosts to them.
 We then extended this by learning how to add host groups and assign variables to hosts.
 We also looked at how to organize your inventories and variables when a single flat inventory file becomes too much to handle.
-We then learned how to make use of dynamic inventory files, before concluding with a look at useful tips and tricks such as combining inventory sources and using patterns to specify hosts, all of which will make how you work with inventories easier and yet simultaneously more powerful.

 In the next lab, we will learn how to develop playbooks and roles to configure, deploy, and manage remote machines using Ansible.